Pakistan's aid group clampdown could hit 11 million people, diplomats say

 A total of 27 international NGOs received expulsion orders late last year, but 18 appealed.
 Most of the affected groups worked on human rights and advocacy issues.

-This week’s expulsion orders come amid complaints by Pakistani journalists about growing curbs on media freedom, though Islamabad has clamped down on foreign-funded aid groups for years.
+Pakistani journalists have complained about growing curbs on media freedom.
+Islamabad has clamped down on foreign-funded aid groups for years.

 “The international community is disappointed by the recent forced closures of a number of international NGOs,” another Western diplomat told Reuters.